On this page: In progress

 - Identify ways of improving the quality of free text responses.

-- Understand what encourages individuals to engage with emails and SMS messages and use it to inform the content of our communication / graduate engagement materials.
+- Conduct a brand audit to understand our target audience and what encourages them to engage with the survey and use it to inform the content of our communication materials.